First impressions count.

 Think about that.

 When writing your cover letter, keep it short yet informative.
-Here are some pointers:
+Here are some pointers to capture your reader's attention:

 - Include your details in the header.
 There is nothing worse than an opening paragraph reading: My name is Uma, and I am a….

 - Show your interest.
 Let the stakeholder know that you will follow up.
-Do not just leave it in their hands.
-You need to take responsibility for your success.
+Don't just leave it in their hands.
+You need to take responsibility for your success and show that you are a go-getter with a can-do attitude.

 - End the letter.
 Remind entrepreneurs of the purpose of this cover letter—the business plan.
-Tell the investor he will find more information in the executive summary.
+Tell the investor theywill find more information in the executive summary.
 Now, you can finally express your gratitude for his time.

 Email Is the New Cover Letter

 Investors and stakeholders will invest in someone who can present the whole package.
-Apply this thinking to how you hand over the proposal too.
+Apply this thinking to how you hand over the proposal, too.
+Remember, your first correspondence sets the tone for what you can offer, and potential investors will be examining every step of the application.

 Of course, you want investors to read the cover letter first.
 So, break the old rules of a separate document.
 Keep your offering tight.
 Your email is the new cover letter.